Index For Information

 What you can't see is just as important.
 Virtually every seam is double stitched to help guard against accidental unraveling.
 Products are all hand cut with a furrier's knife, not a press, which creates a much nicer wool edge.
 We take the time and effort to avoid as many blemishes as humanly possible, again, a nicer looking product.
 And as simple as it may seem we have, for many years, posted a flat fee for resoling our shearling bottomed slippers.
 The leather in the uppers is the expensive part.
 Why should you throw them out if the upper is still strong?

 One last note.
 Aside from sundry items like the crepe soles, everything is 100% real shearling.
-So when you are comparing items be sure to ask if the entire product is the real thing, especially in footwear.
-You have a right to know how much of the product is shearling and how much is polyester.
+So, when you are comparing items, be sure to ask if the entire product is the real thing, especially in footwear.
+Even that big fancy sheepskin boot firm does not use 100% shearling in their footwear.
+You have a right to know how much of the product is shearling and how much is not.
 And, while you are at it, ask where the items are made.
-Except for the gloves we offer over the Internet, all of our products are made right here in Vermont (USA) from US and/or imported lambskins.
+Except for the gloves we offer over the Internet, sheepskin rugs, and steering wheel covers, all of our products are made right here in Vermont (USA) from US and/or imported lambskins.

 So, we may lose big time on the convenience